 The story of Ocupação Algerinha was constructed collectively within these Yarn Sessions, using the story’s initial fragments as ‘faint signals’ to which participants were asked to respond to and fabulate upon.
 Subsequently, fabulations would be integrated into the story and become other conversation starters as ‘faint signals.’
 To help organize these fragments for every session, we created three distinct ‘projects’ – meaning parts of the story in which we decided to have more detail and more fragments relating to.
 These were “O Jogo do Tarréfono,” a playground game; “Ruídografías,” a week-long, social-design workshop commissioned by the city administration to take place within the occupation, as a public-private partnership developed in order to deal with complaints over the alleged noise coming from inside Algerinha.
 Lastly, we re-purposed all the sonic material generated by the other fragments and crafted “Algerinha Vive:” a four-track, eleven minutes-long mixtape of ‘uncertain origin’, which is believed to retell an alternative history of the last days of the occupation.
 In the end they all craft a story which is depicted in an infographic/timeline of the occupation.

 In total there were four Yarn Sessions of the Algerinha project, held in three different countries – Brazil, Germany, and Switzerland.
 The choice for these specific places was more due to interest from the parties involved than anything else; the intention was to shift geopolitical contexts as much as possible so as to get a larger variety of backgrounds and responses.
-Average attendance for these sessions were around thirteen people, with the lowest attendance being seven participants, and twenty at the largest; having a gender balance was enforced in every proposal and call for participation, and luckily four of the five sessions had a well-mixed environment in terms of gender.
-Participants were usually from the same countries in which each session was being held, with the exception of the Berlin instalment, which had a more balanced group of both Europeans and non-Europeans.
+Average attendance for these sessions were around thirteen people, with the lowest attendance being seven participants, and twenty at the largest; having a gender balance was enforced in every proposal and call for participation, and luckily three of the four sessions had a well-mixed environment in terms of gender.
+Participants were usually from the same countries in which each session was being held, with the exception of the CLB instalment, which had a more balanced group of both Europeans and non-Europeans.
 Even though the story of “Ocupação Algerinha,” which functioned as the igniting device for the sessions, is set in Brazil, only a few of the participants were Brazilians or Latin Americans – with the obvious exception of the session held in Brazil.
-Due to the contexts in which sessions were booked – usually within specific events such as conferences, summer schools, or lecture series – professional and/or academic background of the participants was heavily oriented towards design, sound studies, or arts.
+Due to the contexts in which sessions were booked – usually within specific events such as conferences or lecture series – professional and/or academic background of the participants was heavily oriented towards design, sound studies, or arts.
 This enacted a specific – and unfortunately constrained – cut as to the diversity of the participants in terms of class: the absolute majority of them were from at least a lower middle-class background and had access to higher education, at least in the Bachelor level.

 Each session started already from the story of Algerinha; elements of the story were told without making it explicit that they were part of a fictional narrative.
 For each session, one or more objects – so-called “fragments” – were given center stage, and the story was conducted around this specific set; other fragments functioned as supporting props for the scenario being described.
 Using mostly a first person account to describe the finding of the “curious objects” at a pawnshop, the attention of the participants was drawn towards a personal anecdote that slowly revealed itself to be worth of a research project.
 Conversely, the ‘witnesses’ of the Algerinha story were those determining the initial narrative of the session.
 Suspension of disbelief was broken spontaneously, usually around the time participants were asked to intervene on the story – although, as it will be seen later, in a few cases participants either remained within the story until the end or were unaware that they were hearing a fictional narrative.